What does an Executor Do?

 The Duties of an Executor can be Delegated.

-The executor may choose to ask a firm of experts to carry out some or most of the work, or, indeed, if a firm of experts is so instructed, to agree between them who will do which tasks.
+The executor may choose to ask a firm of solicitors to carry out some or most of the work, or, indeed, if a firm of solicitors is so instructed, to agree between them who will do which tasks.
 Alternatively, they can ask The Probate Department Ltd to act and probably save 50 to 90% of the cost – depending on whether the family executors want to help or not.
-The executor can choose to delegate almost all the work to us or a solicitor, or to do the entire job him or herself, or to make any other arrangement in between.
+The executor can choose to delegate almost all the work to us or a experts, or to do the entire job him or herself, or to make any other arrangement in between.